-[Ticker] EU to lobby for corona-enquiry at WHO meeting
+[Ticker] EU to lobby for corona inquiry at WHO meeting

 Ticker

-EU to lobby for corona-enquiry at WHO meeting
+EU to lobby for corona inquiry at WHO meeting

 By EUobserver

-The EU has joined more than 60 signatories, including Brazil, India, Japan, and the UK, but not China or the US, who abstained, in a World Health Organisation (WHO) resolution calling for a "impartial, independent and comprehensive" inquiry into the origins and spread of coronavirus to be debated at a two-day WHO meeting starting Monday.
+The EU has joined more than 60 signatories, including Brazil, India, Japan, and the UK, but not China or the US, who abstained, in a World Health Organisation (WHO) resolution calling for an "impartial, independent, and comprehensive" inquiry into the origins and spread of coronavirus, to be debated at a two-day WHO meeting starting Monday.
 The virus originated in China in December from natural causes, the current scientific consensus says.